Home / Living / Healthcare / Exercise and Mental Health after Immigrating to Canada

 Healthcare

-Exercise and mental health are important to manage after after arriving in Canada.
+Exercise and mental health are important to manage after arriving in Canada.
 Canadians greatly value physical well-being.
-So each city provides health and fitness clubs and sport-based community centres.
-We’ll look at options to maintain your physical and mental health.
+So, each city has health and fitness clubs and sport-based community centres.
+We’ll look at options to improve your mental health and adapt to life in Canada successfully.
 Some of the private, brand-name clubs may have high membership fees.
 However, they may also provide a pool, private training, saunas, tanning booths, and a more private environment.
-So if this is important to you, you may want to consider if it fits your budget.
+So, if this is important to you, you may want to consider if it fits your budget.

 Community Fitness Centres Offer Many Programs

-Team sports are a great way for adults and children to get involved in sports.
-And, it’s a great way to meet new friends in the community!
+Team sports are a great way for adults and children to meet new friends in the community!

 The easy and affordable way to get exercise is right outside your door.
-Canadians enjoy nature for exercise and mental health and you’ll find many parks, hiking trails, and other outdoor escapes in your community.
-Public parks provide well-maintained:
+Canadians enjoy nature for exercise and mental health, and you’ll find many parks, hiking trails, and other outdoor escapes in your community.
+Public parks provide well-maintained playgrounds, walking trails, and campgrounds.

 It can be exciting to venture out and go on long drives to explore your province.
 British Columbia, for example, is much more diverse than just the city of Vancouver!
-So be sure to explore beyond the urban centres and big cities.
-Acquaint yourself with small towns and well-kept traditions of First Nations settlements.
+Explore beyond the urban centres and big cities.
+Acquaint yourself with small towns and the well-kept traditions of First Nations settlements.

-If you are having mental health problems, talk to your family physician.
-They can refer you to a specialist to get the support you may need.
+If you are struggling with mental health, talk to your family physician.
+They can refer you to a specialist for the support you may need.
 Some mental health services are covered under the provincial health care system.
 However, prevention is key to maintaining strong mental health when settling in Canada.

-Upon settling in Canada, you may be questioning your decision to immigrate.
-You may have doubts, anxiety, homesickness, loneliness, and frustration.
-If you have language difficulties and few ties to your ethnic community, you may experience a deep feeling of isolation.
+Upon settling in Canada, you may have doubts about your decision to immigrate.
+You may feel anxious, homesick, lonely, and frustrated.
+If you have language difficulties and few ties to your ethnic community, you may experience feelings of isolation.

 You may also compare Canada to your home country and point out everything you feel was better back home.
-Such stress may trigger depressive or anxious symptoms including insomnia, change in eating habits, or misuse of alcohol or drugs.
+Such stress can trigger depressive or anxious symptoms, including insomnia, changes in eating habits, or misuse of alcohol or drugs.
 These tips can help you cope:

-Build a supportive social network and use technology and social networks to maintain your contacts at home.
+Build a supportive network in Canada and maintain your contacts at home.
 Participate in social activities to meet new people.
-For example, join the gym or take up dance classes.
-You’ll meet people from all ethnic backgrounds and other recent immigrants.
-So you’ll get exercise and improve your mental health.
+For example, join the gym or take dance classes to meet others, get exercise, and improve your mental health.

 Your First Weeks in Canada | Developing Your Action Plan